 One of my favourite parts of Benidorm was the Old Town.
-This authentically Spanish area offers a ramblas of shops, cafes and restaurants.
+This authentically Spanish area offers a Ramblas of shops, cafes and restaurants.
 With cobbled streets and one of a kind beautiful boutique hotels, this was probably the area that I visited the most.

 The Church of San Jaime

-when I first walked around the corner the church came into view and at that moment I was awestruck.
+when I first walked around the corner of the church came into view and at that moment I was awestruck.
 For there before me stood a building steeped in history.
 The Church of San Jaime was dedicated to the patron saint of the old town and has been around since the mid 18th Century, It is famous for its blue-tiled cupola (rounded dome).

 Inside the church, you will also find a small chapel containing the little wooden sculpture of Virgen del Sufragio (patron saint of Benidorm).
 Folk law suggests that the statue was discovered on a boat that was adrift on the high seas.